Ceasar/Encyclopedia/src/reicher_1969.rst

     four-letter non-words.

 :Prediction:
-    If we accept the assumption that processing time is the critical variable in the task and is a monotonic function of the time between the onset of the stimulus and the onset of the masking field, we must predict that single words are processed faster than single letters.
+    If the serial model is right and processing time is the critical variable in the task, then single words should be processed faster than single letters.

 :Experiment:
     9 |Ss| participated in 2 sessions over two days.

-    3 variables were controlled:
+    Two variables were controlled:

-    1. `Stimulus duration`_
+    #. `Stimulus duration`_

        1. |D_SHORT|_